rachellliao/loan-default-prediction/README.md

-# Loan Default Prediction Project
+# Loan Payment Status Prediction Project

 ## Project Overview

-This project aims to build a machine learning model to accurately predict loan default status based on various features related to the loan and the borrower.
-The ability to accurately predict loan defaults can add significant business value to lending institutions by enhancing their risk assessment capabilities, improving decision-making processes, and potentially reducing financial losses.
+This project aims to build a machine learning model to accurately predict loan payment status based on various features related to the loan and the borrower.
+The ability to accurately predict loan payment status can add significant business value to lending institutions by enhancing their risk assessment capabilities, improving decision-making processes, and potentially reducing financial losses.

 ## Dataset